The Bible refers to Sandalwood as one of the most exquisite scents and is thought to be a tree that God planted.

 Since ancient times, sandalwood has been employed in sacred settings.
 It can be found in Buddhist and Muslim ceremonies, and the Egyptians utilized it together with other fragrant plants in their burial practices.

 Its antibacterial qualities make it a vital component of folk medicine in China and Tibet.
 Sandalwood is carved into complex ornaments for temples and residences in India, as well as used to make miniatures and mala jewellery.

 Furthermore, a paste that can be applied to the foreheads of worshippers in Hindu temples occasionally is made.

 One of the most common treatments in the Ayurvedic medical practice is still sandalwood oil.
 Many different diseases are self-treated with it by Asians and Arabs.
-It primarily appears in detergent and fragrance in Europe, where it once played a significant part in aromatherapy.
+It primarily appears in detergents and fragrances in Europe, where it once played a significant part in aromatherapy.

 Folklore & Magic of Sandalwood